slackapi/bolt-js/docs/_deployments/heroku.md

 ### Prepare the app for Heroku

 Heroku is a flexible platform that requires some configuration to host your app.
-In this section, we'll update your Bolt app to supprot Heroku.
+In this section, we'll update your Bolt app to support Heroku.

 **1. Use a Git repository**

-Before you can deploy your app to Heroku, you'll need a git repository.
+Before you can deploy your app to Heroku, you'll need a Git repository.
 If you aren't already using Git, you'll need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [create a Git repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

 > 💡 Skip this step if you used `git clone` in the previous section because you already have a Git repository.